arielsalminen/TinyNav.js/README.md

 Options:

     $('#nav').tinyNav({
-        active: 'selected' // Set the "active" class that you use on your list items.
+        active: 'selected', // Set the "active" class that you use on your list items.
         namespace: 'tinynav' // Change the default namespace that TinyNav uses.
     });